MySmilingTurban/The-Minion-Game/README.md

 # The-Minion-Game
+>The Creative replacement of Toss

-Kevin and Stuart want to play the **'The Minion Game'**.
+Kevin and Stuart are sample players who want to play the **'The Minion Game'**.
+Custom Player Names can be added interactively.

 ##### Game Rules

+-Number of players - 1 or 2
+-In case of 1 player, 2nd player is Bot by default.
-Both players are given the same string, .
+-Both players are given the same string,
-Both players have to make substrings using the letters of the string .
+-Both players have to make substrings using the letters of the string .
-Stuart has to make words starting with consonants.
+-Stuart has to make words starting with consonants.
-Kevin has to make words starting with vowels.
+-Kevin has to make words starting with vowels.
-The game ends when both players have made all possible substrings.
+-The game ends when both players have made all possible substrings.

 ##### Scoring
 A player gets +1 point for each occurrence of the substring in the string .